wduraes/Workshops/Arduino Barebones/Part_3_PCB_Assembly/readme.md

 The code for this clock at its current stage is very basic with **plenty** space for improvements.
 Some of the changes you might consider doing as an exercise:

 1. Change the light threshold to the environment where the clock is
-1. Display temperature in Fahrenheit (instead of Celsius)
 1. Show the Date on the display (the RTC provides not only the time, but also the date).
 In this case you'll have to figure out how to provide an interface for date adjustment with the current 3 buttons.
 1. Play a bip or a little song with the buzzer at the top of the hours
 1. Make it an alarm clock.